Smart Export Guarantee explained

 This is because the SEG pays only for excess electricity put into the grid, rather than all the electricity that's generated.

 Companies set their own SEG tariff prices, so you’ll need to shop around to make sure you get a price you’re happy with.
 Companies must pay more than zero, but there can be big differences between the best and the worst.
 When we checked widely available tariffs in November 2020, we found companies paying between 1p/kWh and 5.5p/kWh (or even as much as 11p/kWh if you choose a tariff that requires you to have a specific battery).

 This means more than a 5-fold difference in your payments, which would add up over a year if you export a lot of electricity to the grid.

-The figures above are an illustration only, based on a 4kWp system exporting 1,500kWh of electricity to the grid in a year.
-For context, the average household uses 2,900kWh electricity over a year.
+The figures above are an illustration only, based on a 4kWp system exporting 1,975kWh of electricity to the grid in a year.
+For context, the average medium use household uses 2,900kWh electricity over a year.

 On top of this, you would expect to save money on your electricity bill as you’d be using renewable power generated at home and therefore buying less from the grid.
 As illustrated below, you may even save more from having to buy less from the grid than you could earn from exporting the excess electricity you generate.

 Our calculations only include SEG tariffs that don't require you to have a specific battery, allowing you to switch to them from another provider more easily.
 Battery-specific tariffs may pay higher rates, as we highlight in more detail below.

 Your individual bill savings and SEG earnings will depend on: